 Crop Nutrition Support in Europe (EEA) and the UK

-The approval of fertilizers and biostimulants is regulated by a combination of European and national legislation.
+The approval of fertilisers and biostimulants is regulated by a combination of European and national legislation.
 Regulation (EC) No. 2003/2003 applies to the European Economic Area (EEA) - the 27 EU Member States, plus Iceland, Liechtenstein and Norway – and mainly covers mineral fertilisers, which can be marketed EU-wide as CE-marked products.
-From 16 July 2022, the new Fertilizing Products Regulation (EU) 2019/1009 will apply allowing a broader range of fertilizers, liming materials, growing media, soil improvers and biostimulants to be marketed across the EEA as CE-marked.
+From 16 July 2022, the new Fertilising Products Regulation (EU) 2019/1009 will apply allowing a broader range of fertilisers, liming materials, growing media, soil improvers and biostimulants to be marketed across the EEA as CE-marked.
 National legislation will still apply covering those products not included in the new regulation, and in the UK.

 Compliance with the new EU Fertilising Products Regulation